Guangzongxing/Guangzongxing.github.io/content/authors/admin/_index.md

 ## Biography

 Guangzong Xing is an associate professor of materials science at Ningbo Institute of Materials Technology and Engineering, Chinese Academy of Sciencs, China.
-His research interests include investigate the physical properties of thermoelectric materials and permanent magnets using first-principles calculations and machine learnig techniques.
+His research interests include the development of codes to investigate the physical properties of thermoelectric materials and permanent magnets using first-principles calculations and machine learnig techniques.